Shihao-Feng-98/MCU_control_relay/README.md

 # MCU_control_relay
-Using an MCU to control a relay
+Using an Seeeduino XIAO to control a relay